 Together with a third study, Four Seasons—Everyday Life of Tibetan Peasants, The Forgotten People and On the Road constitute a trilogy and a reflection on the human condition in suffering, the journey of sanctification, and the attainment of peace.
 The China Association has publishing On the Road because its mission involves the promotion of friendship and opportunities to learn from one another as fellow travelers in the journey of faith.
 We Catholics, both Western and Chinese, cannot help to be impressed by the seamless way that the subjects of Lu Nan’s photography integrate their faith and their identity.

-ON THE ROAD, USUALLY PRICED AT $44.95, IS AVAILABLE NOW FOR PRE-ORDER AT THE DISCOUNTED RATE OF $34.95.
-CLICK BELOW TO VISIT IGNATIUS PRESS' SITE AND ORDER YOUR COPY!
+ON THE ROAD, IS AVAILABLE NOW FOR ORDER AT A SPECIAL 15% USCCA-DISCOUNTED RATE.
+CLICK BELOW TO VISIT IGNATIUS PRESS' SITE AND ORDER YOUR COPY TODAY!

 LIFE JOURNEYING ON